 Most B2B articles have a pattern.

-Introduce the topic, agitate a problem, educate the reader, hint at a solution, and conclude on said topic.
-This seems like a solid content writing strategy, but it misses a crucial element: no mention of the product or how it helps the reader solve the problem.
+Introduce the topic, educate the reader, hint at a solution, and conclude on said topic.
+This might seem like a solid content writing strategy, but it misses a crucial element: No mention of the product or how it helps the reader solve their problem.

 So how will content drive demand if you treat your SaaS product as an afterthought?
-I.e mentioning your product only in passing or worse, not at all in said content.
+I.e mentioning it only in passing or, worse, not at all in said content.

 This culture has to stop.

 It’s possible to create content that is both educational and product-focused.
 It shouldn’t be an either-or situation.

 Alex Birkett, Ex Senior Growth Marketing Manager at Hubspot, said it best:

 Interestingly, a study by Altimeter revealed that product-focused content brought in the highest ROI for companies by 29%.
 This finding proves it makes sense to weave your product into your educational content to accelerate demand gen goals.

 But beware not to fall into the trap of Product-Stuffing.